tatiananantes/skills-workshops/how_the_web_works/debugging_2/README.md

 - You need to get all the tests passing.
 - You need to run the app and make sure it works.

-Previously, you practiced this debugging method:
+Previously, you practised this debugging method:

 - Tighten the loop (find the _exact line_ the bug is coming from)
 - Get visibility (use `p` to inspect everything to help you home in on the exact line)